lainslie-18/lainslie-18.github.io/tableau_notes.md

 Tableau can work with Excel spreadsheets, CSV files, PDFs, spatial files, and statistical files Tablea can connect to database servers, including relational databases, cube databases, and cloud data

+Tableau fields can be hierarchical such as country, state, city Dates in Tableau can be discrete or continuous
+Tableau sometimes automatically generates fields as well such as number of records.
+Converting to discrete and converting to a dimension are NOT synonymous.
+Dimensions come out into the Tablea view as themselves, Measures come out as aggregates.
+Measures show as gradient colors and dimensions show as a color palette.